Yassine-aoun/Yassine-aoun/README.md

 I'm a recent Computer Science graduate with a passion for technology and a strong foundation in problem-solving.

+## About Me

+Hello there!
+I'm a passionate Software Engineer, fascinated by the inner workings of websites, the intricacies of computer systems, and the nuances of network communication.
+My academic journey has equipped me with a diverse skill set, allowing me to explore and master various programming languages, including Python, C++, Java, JavaScript, and Scala.

+**Key Highlights:**
+- 🚀 Recent Computer Science graduate with a strong foundation in problem-solving.
+- 💻 Proficient in Python, C++, Java, JavaScript, and Scala.
+- 🛠️ Experienced in utilizing Linux, Docker, and Kubernetes for efficient application development and management.

 ## Skills

 ### Programming Languages: